UNiXMIT/UNiXSF/README.md

   The list must be in JSON format.
   The list consists of key/value pairs, separated by , and enclosed in braces { }.
   The Key must exactly match the name of the product as it appears in cases.
-  The Value must match the sub-domain of the documentation page for that product:
+  The Value must match the subdomain of the documentation page for that product:
   i.e. for AcuCOBOL the URL is https://www.microfocus.com/documentation/extend-acucobol so the value must be:
   ```
   extend-acucobol